Banjo-Kazooie (video game): Critical reception

 The most-critiqued aspect was the camera.
 Reviewers positively noted the amount of control the player had over it.
 However, they were critical of the fixed viewpoints, such as those for underwater sections and tight areas that obscured items from the main field of view, and instances where the camera gets stuck on a wall.
 Hyper and N64 Magazine found most of the fixed viewpoints tolerable, and appreciated the manual camera control.
 N64 Magazine and Nintendo Acción found the camera control intuitive, but felt Super Mario 64 was better in terms of the camera.

 Critics suggested potentially high amounts of time to complete the game, estimates ranging from 35–50 hours, which was attributed to the world size, amount of objectives, challenge of the later levels, and backtracking.
 GamePro stated the amount of tasks and big size surpassed most other consoles games at the time.
 EGMs testimony stated "a feeling of great depth" and interactive-ness, filled with large parts of the world that "floors" the player, such as the shark Clanker and a large snowman's scarf to slide on."
-Critics from Hyper and IGN praised the decision to have action segments in nearly all areas, removing any tedium of exploring the non-linear worlds.
 Joystick also highlighted the non-linear progression, and the amount of "twists and turns" that resulted from it.
 Critics Victor Lucas and Alex Huhtala were stunned by the size of the areas, especially the overworld that they considered the size of a single game, where "it takes ages just to get from one level entrance to another."
-N64 Magazine wrote that the collectables, mysterious part of the stages and a timer feature incentivizing thinking of how to beat the game quicker contributed to the replay value.

 The huge amount of collectibles in comparison to Super Mario 64, in spite of the lesser number of worlds, was also highlighted.
-Lucas argued it was a bit excessive, joking that "you're going to know what it feels like to be a part of the Central Park Trash Collection Unit."
-As he summarized, "Expect to be lost, expect to be confused, expect to be frustrated and dammit, expect to be addicted and entertained."
-Harding found the overall experience "wonderfully addictive and a great challenge," but argued that the puzzles and bosses, although "very intelligent and creative," were not as impressive or "ingeniously fun" as Super Mario 64s.